The health benefits of swimming for all ages and stages

 If you’re lucky enough to live near an ocean pool, winter swim squads are an enjoyable way to get in the water.
 Clubs hold events over varying distances, in all strokes, from freestyle to medley.

 Benefits: Family-oriented, this social competition is a whole-body exercise no matter what your level or age.
-Plus, on top of the benefit of cold-water swimming you get the added benefit of exposure to salt water which can have wound-healing properties as well as help certain skin conditions.
+Plus, on top of the benefit of cold-water swimming you get the added benefit of exposure to salt water which can have wound-healing properties, as well as help certain skin conditions like eczema and psoriasis.

 Competitive swimming (for all ages)